 The officers of the All India Services (AIS) namely, Indian Administrative Service (IAS); Indian Forest Service (IFS) and Indian Police Service (IPS) are divided into state cadres.

 During their probation, the All India Service Officers are allotted to their States and officers of the All India Services working with the Union Government are also posted on deputation for few years.

-Almost two-third of the All India Services Officers who are allotted to the State Cadre is from outside the state and the remaining may be the original residents of the allocated State.
+Almost two-thirds of the All India Services Officers who are allotted to the State Cadre is from outside the state and the remaining may be the original residents of the allocated state.

 Once an officer is allocated to a State Cadre, he/she generally continues to work with that State Cadre during his/her whole service.